Surfing-Chef/Bourbon-WP/README.md

 [Theme Guide](https://premium.wpmudev.org/blog/free-wordpress-themes-ultimate-guide/?utm_expid=3606929-97.J2zL7V7mQbSNQDPrXwvBgQ.0)

 ####BOURBON CHEF TO DO's
+- **REVAMP SITE LAYOUT:
+  - Front Page is blog layout, with hero header.
+Each menu item links to a specific page/topic**

 - Ensure laptop project WordPress install and DB are caught up to desktop project install and DB.
 - How to add custom scripts to WordPress footer.
 - Implement Custom parts in Landing Page to edit from WordPress